Patbox/StyledPlayerList/README.md

   "player": {
     // Toggles this feature.
     "modify_name": false,
+    // Toggles modification of text on right of player name "modify_right_text": false,
     // Hides player name from player list.
 Doesn't have any effect on commands, suggestions or entity visibility!
     "hidden": false,
     // Disables this formatting, forcing it to use vanilla one.
     "passthrough": false,
     // Default format of player name
     "format": "%player:displayname%",
+    // Text displayed on right of the name "right_text": "",
     // Enables sending updates when player sends a message "update_on_chat_message": false,
     // Enables sending updates every provided amount of ticks. -1 disables it